d2si-oss/ooso/README.md

 ##### 1. Projet structure

-The `mr_job` directory contains basic mandatory structure for any project using the framework.
+The `example-project` directory contains basic mandatory structure for any project using the framework.
 The structure is as follows :

 ![alt text](images/directory_tree.png "Project structure")